AugmenTab/mythic/README.md

 All available Actor types in this system.
 Unimplemented items are *italicized*.

 * Named Character: The primary Actor type for player characters, NPCs, and special Nemesis enemies.
 Nearly every aspect of this character sheet can be customized to fine-tune exacting stat requirements.
 * *Bestiary Character*: The Actor type representing all unnamed mooks in the game, pulled from the Bestiary.
-These are made to be generic boilerplate templates for enemies that can be rolled from and adjusted quickly so as to represent a variety of similar enemies.
+These are made to be generic boilerplate templates for enemies that can be rolled from and adjusted quickly so as to represent a variety of similar enemies. **Development on this Actor type will not begin until after the release of Mythic 4.5.**
-* *Flood Character*: An Actor type specifically for the Flood Bestiary, playing to their unique strengths and offers multiple avenues of adjustment for stats and swarm sizes.
+* *Flood Character*: An Actor type specifically for the Flood Bestiary, playing to their unique strengths and offers multiple avenues of adjustment for stats and swarm sizes. **Development on this Actor type will not begin until after the release of Mythic 4.5.**
 * *Vehicle*: The Actor type for vehicles, permitting them to own items and weapons that can be swapped out to represent different configurations without requiring different sheets.

 ### Items